Hello My Dear Wrong Number: Plot

 Venugopal is a medical representative, an innocent young man who likes being around women and boasting about him to impress them.

-One day after his job, he decided to watch a movie and while heading towards the theatre in a taxi, a beautiful young lady stops the car and requests him to drop her at a nearby hotel.
+One day after his job, he decides to watch a movie and while heading towards the theatre in a taxi, a beautiful young lady stops the car and requests him to drop her at a nearby hotel.
 Enchanted by the beauty of the girl, he agrees to drop her as well as agree to post a letter she wrote on the way.
 Since the lady looked perplexed and confused and in a hurry there wasn't much of a conversation taking place even though Venugopal tries hard.

-Later he goes to the movie and walks into the restroom during the break and gets badly beaten up by certain goons demanding the “letter“ and takes him to the boss's place where he is asked to reveal the address, the letter was posted to.
+Later he goes to the movie and walks into the restroom during the break and gets badly beaten up by certain goons demanding the "letter“ and takes him to the boss's place where he is asked to reveal the address, the letter was posted to.
 Venugopal fails to give an answer, as he doesn't even remember the address.

 Next day he goes to the guy's place with Minnal Babu, a police officer to lodge a complaint and is shocked to see that the entire chain of events is manipulated against him.
 He rushes to the hotel where he had dropped the lady the other day to find what's going on, only find her dead body falling on him as he opens the room door.

 Then starts the game where he is framed for crimes he hasn't committed.